extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

        Returned if VLAN provided is 1.

    "Vlan cannot be created, as it is not a user/fcoe vlan"
-       Returned if VLAN provided is part of user/fcoe vlan (4087/4096/1002).
+       Returned if VLAN provided is part of user/FCOE VLAN (4087/4096/1002).

 .. include:: /_includes/solutions/dcfabric/add_multihomed_endpoint.rst